-A diverse selection of titles spans two floors—the second of which is a labyrinth of wonder; tunnels and passageways are made of old books, interspersed with art and riveting tales.
-For seven years, The Last Bookstore has existed within a historic bank building, drawing repeat locals and curious tourists alike.
+A diverse selection of titles spans two floors, the second of which is a labyrinth of wonder; tunnels and passageways are made of old books, interspersed with art and riveting tales.
+For seven years, The Last Bookstore has existed within a historic bank building, drawing repeat visits from locals and curious tourists alike.

 Those who venture to the second-floor mezzanine will find a maze of genre fiction, including the “vault of horror,” and more non-fiction.
 This area is also where the endlessly Instagrammed sculptures made from books can be found, including a whimsical tunnel and a curious portal.